FluxCapacitor2/astro-portfolio/src/content/projects/bluedragon/index.md

 featured: true
 name: BlueDragon
 image: ./bluedragon.png
-description: An original, custom Minecraft server with a diverse set of fun minigames.
+description: A custom Minecraft server with a diverse set of fun minigames.
+Built from scratch using Minestom and deployed locally with Kubernetes.
 link: https://bluedragonmc.com
 source: https://github.com/BlueDragonMC
 tags: